-5. In view of the public concern over the Wang Chau Housing Development, the Panel on Housing and the Panel on Development have discussed the project with the Administration at various meetings, including three joint Panel meetings held in November and December 2016, and the two Panels have received public views on the subject at one of the joint meetings.
-Members have also discussed the matter at the meetings of the Public Works Subcommittee and Finance Committee when examining the Wang Chau development-related items included in the block allocations under the Capital Works Reserve Fund.
+7. In view of the public concern over the Wang Chau Housing Development, the Panel on Housing and the Panel on Development have discussed the project with the Administration at various meetings, including three joint Panel meetings held on 15 and 29 November 2016 and 6 December 2016, and have received public views on the subject at one of the joint meetings.
+Members have also discussed the matter at the meetings of the Public Works Subcommittee and the Finance Committee when examining the Wang Chau development-related items included in the block allocations under the Capital Works Reserve Fund.
 The major views and concerns expressed by Members are summarized in the ensuing paragraphs.